ArunSinghJ123/aws-python-boto3/README.md

 Step 3: source aws-python-boto3/bin/activate

+Step 4: python setup.py install

-Step 4: Run  python  iam/roles.py  [ROLENAME]  [POLICYNAME]  [CUSTOM JSON POLICY DOCUMENT]
+Step 4: Run  iam  [ROLENAME]  [POLICYNAME]  [CUSTOM JSON POLICY DOCUMENT]

-Example: python iam/roles.py samplerole samplepolicy sample_s3.json

 *********S3 BUCKET POLICY ATTACHMENT TO BUCKETS*********

 **Creating Custom Bucket Policies and Attaching to List of S3 Buckets:**

+Note: Existing bucket policies if any might get overrided - This is meant for scenarios where 100 buckets need same policy attached

 bucketlist - provides the list of buckets to which policies will be attached